 The overall investment objective of the Foundation is to invest its assets in a prudent manner that will achieve a long-term rate of return sufficient to fund donor-designated directives and maintain the inflation-adjusted impact of each donor restricted fund.
-Beginning July 1, 2017, investment decisions have been delegated to Perella Weinberg Partners Capital Management LP, the Foundation's outsourced chief investment officer that operates under the brand name, "Agility".
-Agility executes investment decisions in accordance with the Foundation's approved investment policy.
+Beginning July 1, 2017, investment decisions have been delegated to Cerity Partners OCIO LLC ("Cerity Partners OCIO"; previously Agility, the former Outsourced Chief Investment Officer-related business of Perella Weinberg Partners Capital Management LP, which merged into Cerity Partners OCIO effective June 1, 2024), the Foundation's outsourced chief investment officer.
+Cerity Partners OCIO executes investment decisions in accordance with the Foundation's approved investment policy.